Zmavli/kibykarni/_posts/2021-08-28-the-koan-of-ve-botpi.md

 title: The Koan of Ve Botpi
 layout: post
 date: 2021-08-28
-description: A koan concerning the semantics of unfilled selbri.
+description: A koan concerning the semantics of unfilled selbri places.
 tags: lojban conlangs
 ---